KushalGowdaKN/VSAD-fyp/README.md

 **🧠 Model Architecture**\
 * ResNet-18: Used for extracting spatial features from individual video frames.

-*LSTM (Long Short-Term Memory): Applied for temporal sequence modeling to identify activity-based anomalies over time.
+* LSTM (Long Short-Term Memory): Applied for temporal sequence modeling to identify activity-based anomalies over time.

-*The model is trained using Kaggle Notebooks to leverage GPU acceleration.
+* The model is trained using Kaggle Notebooks to leverage GPU acceleration.

 **📂 Dataset**\
-*A large-scale real-world surveillance dataset consisting of over 1900 videos across 14 different classes of activities, including both normal and anomalous events.
+* A large-scale real-world surveillance dataset consisting of over 1900 videos across 14 different classes of activities, including both normal and anomalous events.

-*In this project, we focused on 4 specific anomaly classes:
+* In this project, we focused on 4 specific anomaly classes:
-Fighting, Arson, Stealing, and Explosion.
+  - Fighting
+  -  Arson
+  -  Stealing
+  -  Explosion.

-*These classes were selected to train the model for detecting high-risk and visually distinguishable anomalous behaviors.
+* These classes were selected to train the model for detecting high-risk and visually distinguishable anomalous behaviors.

 **⚙️ Tools & Technologies**\
-*Python, PyTorch
+* Python, PyTorch

-*ResNet-18, LSTM
+* ResNet-18, LSTM

-*OpenCV (for frame extraction)
+* OpenCV (for frame extraction)

-*Kaggle Notebook (for model training with GPU support)
+* Kaggle Notebook (for model training with GPU support)

 **🚀 Getting Started**\
 This section assumes you want to clone and explore the project (for future enhancement, interface, or testing).